Testosterone is a hormone that’s important for:

 Creatine is often included in testosterone boosters because decreased muscle mass is a side effect of naturally declining testosterone levels.

 Yet, there’s currently no evidence to prove it has any effect on testosterone levels.

 HMB stands for hydroxymethyl butyrate.
 It’s another substance that your body makes naturally.
 It’s also often used in testosterone boosters.

 There’s no real evidence that HMB can increase testosterone levels.
-According to the Heart Center at St. Mark’s Hospital, some studies suggest it may improve muscle mass and strength when combined with weight training.
+Some studies suggest it may improve muscle mass and strength when combined with weight training.
 However, the research findings are mixed.

 L-arginine may be toxic in doses greater that 30 grams and may also interact with certain medications.
-There are also other safety concerns with using L-arginine that include:
+There are other safety concerns with using L-arginine, including:

 OTC testosterone boosting products make tempting promises to restore muscle mass, sexual function, and overall vitality.

 But proceed with caution if you’re thinking of using one.
 Most of the ingredients don’t actually increase testosterone levels, and some carry serious health risks.